![]() |

 Spinel has a "long, storied history."
 Some of the most famous "rubies" in the world belonging to monarchs, including the Black Prince's Ruby, a centerpiece of the British Imperial State Crown, turned out to be spinel once modern science caught up with it.
 Why it was impersonating a ruby nobody knows!
 Perhaps it's because spinel and ruby often grow in the same mine.

 You may notice the Black Prince's Ruby has a tiny stone in it.
 Why?
-Some Einstein thought it a great idea to cut a hole in this lovely stone to place a feather in it!
-WTH, did he not know that fads come and go!!
+Some Einstein’s bright idea was to cut a hole in this lovely stone to place a feather in it!
+He should’ve known that fads come and go!!

 The Tumur "Ruby" in the Imperial Crown of Russia |